denvermullets/obsidian-task-rollover-plugin/README.md

 # Daily Note Rollover Plugin

-An Obsidian plugin that automatically moves unchecked items from yesterday's daily note to today's daily note.
+An Obsidian plugin that automatically moves unchecked items from yesterday's daily note to today's daily note, and optionally integrates with GitHub to track PR reviews and comments.

 ## Features

-- Automatically detects when you open a daily note
-- Moves all unchecked checkbox items from yesterday's note to today's note
+- Automatically moves unchecked checkbox items from yesterday's note to today's note
+- Runs on app load and when creating a new daily note
 - Manual command available: "Move unchecked items from yesterday to today"
 - Supports multiple daily note formats (YYYY-MM-DD, DD-MM-YYYY, etc.)
+- **GitHub Integration**: Track PR review requests and new comments on your PRs

 ## Installation